Therm-a-Rest Ridge Rest SOLite Review

-With an R-value of 2.8, this pad is warm enough for three-season use.
+A 2.8 R-value works well for three seasons.
 A popular use for this pad is to add it to an inflatable pad for winter camping.
 When used in this way, you'll have a versatile, durable sleep system for year-round use.
 Both this pad and the Z-Lite Sol are commonly seen on winter expeditions across the globe.
 They are also great for use in a hammock or on a port-a-ledge.
 Make sure to use with the reflective shiny side up for maximum warmth.

 If you are determined to put this pad inside your pack, know that it eats up a lot of space.
 One good way to do this, however, would be to use the pad as a pack liner.
 This is a great option in haul bags as the pad will help protect your gear from wearing the inside of the bag.
 Among backpackers, most people will opt to put the pad on the outside of their packs.
 While we all hate the loss of style points associated with strapping stuff to the outside of your pack, at least you won't have to worry about damaging this pad while you scrape through brambles.

 Because it is constructed with foam, this pad earns a 10/10 for durability.
 It will withstand heaps of abuse year after year.
 Taking an extended break on the trail?
 Just pop the pad off your pack and you're all set to nap in comfort.

 In our opinion, the SOLite really shines when supplementing another pad for winter use.
 It also works really well for ultralight backpacking especially when you shave the sides down for maximum weight savings.
 Further, it is a great pad to use when sleeping in a hammock.